 Twin Arches Class II Natural-Scientific State Natural Area

 Twin Arches is a 1,500-acre natural area located in parts of Fentress, Scott, and Pickett Counties and contains two impressive geological formations known as the Twin Arches.
-These arches form the largest natural bridge complex known in Tennessee and represent one of the world’s largest such complexes.
+These arches form the largest natural bridge complex in Tennessee and one of the largest known in the world.
 The two sandstone arches are situated end-to-end, and are commonly referred to as the North and South Arches.
 The South Arch is the tallest at 103 feet high.
 It has a clearance inside the arch of 70 feet and its span is 135 feet between the inside base of the feet.
 The North Arch is 62 feet high with a clearance of 51 feet and a span of 93 feet.

 The tops of the arches support vegetation adapted to dry conditions and include a mixed pine-oak-heath community and a fragile moss-lichen community.
 The heath component is primarily comprised of various blueberry shrubs (Vaccinium spp.) and huckleberry (Gaylussacia spp.).
 The vegetation appears stunted because of the harsh conditions related to rock outcropping and shallow soil.
 The moss and lichens that cover exposed sandstone are subject to trampling, and visitors should exercise caution where they walk to minimize impact.
 The vegetative cover on the plateau along the trail from the parking area to the arches is dominated by scarlet oak along with chestnut and white oak, red maple, sourwood, blackgum, and Virginia and shortleaf pine.